Slider0007/AI-on-the-edge-device/docs/API/Webhook/_OVERVIEW.md

 Number sequence data / results and related camera image are pushed to a HTTP / HTTPS URL endpoint.

+!!! __Note__:
+    Encrypted connection is supported.
+Only TLS v1.2 is supported.
+For further details, check parameter description (tooltips).

 ### Message types
 #### 1. Data message